leifan8440/minibot-wow/API.md

 Gets the info of a specific aura, saved by the most recent call to `GetAuraCount()`.
 If "detailed" is true, the return values will be the same as the BLZ API [UnitAura](https://wow.gamepedia.com/API_UnitAura).
 If "detailed" is false, the return value will be only the aura spell ID with a bit better performance.

+Due to technical difficulties, we only make partial results available in Classic version, which include `_, _, count, _, duration, expirationTime, source, _, _, spellId, ...` ONLY.
+But in Retail, all are just fine so don't worry.

 ```lua
 -- index (number): The index of the aura.
 -- detailed (boolean): Whether to get the details for the aura.